-I bet this is what's happening when you apply for a job in Australia.
+I bet this is what's happening when you apply for a job in Australia from the UK.

-Since it sounds like you already have definite plans on when you want to be in Australia, I would be sure to state this in your cover letter, at the very least, if not some place on your resume.
-Maybe something about when you're available to start, or possible start date January 15, 2015.
+Since it sounds like there are definite plans to be in Australia by a certain date, I would be sure to state this in your cover letter, at the very least, someplace on your resume.
+Maybe something about when you're available to start, such as available to start on January 15.

-To give yourself more of an edge, make sure your resume is polished and more Aussie than British.
+To give yourself more of an edge, make sure your resume is polished and more Austrailia than British.
 The Australian Resume is different than a US resume.
-I'm not sure how different it is from a UK resume/CV but having a well-polished resume certainly won't hurt.
+I'm not sure how different it is from a UK resume, but having a well-polished resume certainly won't hurt.
 In fact, it could make all the difference in the world.

 I refer many people to ResumeCentre.com.au for a free resume review.
 It's a good place to start.
-Many of the people I have referred have gone on to have James and his team fine tune their resumes.
-Some have even had James’ team optimize their LinkedIn Profiles.
+Many of the people I have referred have gone on to have James and his team fine-tune their resumes.

-One of the things that make a really good impression with recruiters and hiring managers is referrals on your LinkedIn profile.
+One of the things that Resume Centre always points out because it makes a really good impression with recruiters and hiring managers is referrals on your LinkedIn profile.

 The reason is, it's better to apply for just one job at a company or with a recruiting agency than to apply for five jobs with the same company or recruiter.